bbmokhtari/django-translations/docs/guide/models.rst

 Models
 ******

-This module provides an in depth knowledge of the translatable models.
+This module provides an in depth knowledge of the Translations models.

 .. _translatable-models: